 explicit notice of it here anyway.

-And in case it's not obvious to you what the POO means by "indirect addressing" and/or "autoindexing", there is much greater detail in the POO's explanation of RS type instructions."... [@] [#] indicates that the use of indirect addressing and/or autoindexing is optional.
+And in case it's not obvious to you what the POO means by "indirect addressing" and/or "autoindexing", there is much greater detail in the POO's explanation of the general characteristics of RS-type instructions, though you won't be any wiser about the origin or rationale of the term "autoindexing" after reading the explanation than you have beforehand."... [@] [#] indicates that the use of indirect addressing and/or autoindexing is optional.
 For example, [instruction mnemonic]

 M